ibm-cloud-architecture/refarch-ml-ops/README.md

 + A set of Get Started Projects which can be imported to Cloud Pak For Data for End to End ML Operationalization.
 + Supporting Assets
     + Best Practices and Guidelines
+    + CPD Sizing Guidelines
-    + CPD Sizing tool for ML Ops
+    + Short Video on ML Ops using Cloud Pak For Data
-    + Client Facing Presentation Decks
-    + Client Facing Executive Video
-    + Video on Detailed ML Ops process
+    + Video on Detailed steps of ML Ops process using Cloud Pak For Data
     + Reference Architecture

 ### How to get Started with this Starter Kit<a class="anchor" id="ml-ops-get-started">

++ If you have some environment of Cloud Pak For Data start with that.
+Or get your access to free edition of [Cloud Pak For Data](https://www.ibm.com/cloud/paks/experiences/cloud-pak-for-data) cluster
 + Go to Projects folder of this Repository.
 Select the Project you want to use.
-Start with the project with Auto AI as that can help you establish an end to end flow in few Hrs. *Right now we have only 1 project that has Auto AI.
+Start with the project with Auto AI as that can help you establish an end to end flow in few Hrs. *Right now we have 1 project using Auto AI.
 We are adding more projects soon.*
 + Go to Supporting Assets folder of this Repository.
 There you would get other relevant documentations needed by you for ML Ops